michael-fa/FarmBot/README.md

 But there are functions like HarvestAll, WaterAll and so on..

 ### Notes
- - I haven't found any limits calling the scripting functions in like a loop without wait/sleep
-   - The reason is that most of the time I try to run the JS functons from the game itself, using INSPECT with the browser (easy af)
+ - I haven't found any limitations when calling the scripting functions in like a loop without wait/sleep.
+I try to run the JS functons from the game itself, using INSPECT with the browser (easy af) whenever its possible.

 1. One of the six spots on each farm is called a (Farm)position.
 2. A farm, any market, picknic place and all are called Locations.
 3. Factory stands for bakeries, cheese-factory and other (food-) processing
 4. Building or animal means any animal housing.

    #### State of project
    - Given my available free time, it is already possible to compile scripts.
 I won't be putting out a final executable.